Facility + Specifier Guide

 Typical causes:

-- Scratched lenses from abrasive cleaning
+- Scratched lenses from rough cleaning

-- Dirt, soap, fingerprints blocking IR signal
+- Dirt, soap, and fingerprints can block the IR signal.

 Solenoid Valve Wear